equinix/metal-cli/docs/metal_virtual-network_create.md

 ### Synopsis

 Creates a VLAN in the specified project.
-If you are creating a VLAN in a metro, you can optionally specify the VXLAN ID.
+If you are creating a VLAN in a metro, you can optionally specify the VXLAN ID otherwise it is auto-assigned.
 If you are creating a VLAN in a facility, the VXLAN ID is auto-assigned.

 ```
 metal virtual-network create -p <project_UUID>  [-m <metro_code> -vxlan <vlan> | -f <facility_code>] [-d <description>] [flags]